 After the rains of the previous night, we couldn’t have asked for better weather for our journey up the canal.
 With all of the rain and flooding, everything was lush and green, and we had a bright sunny day to enjoy it.
 The canal is lined with lovely homes, farms and a lot of nothing…except cows!

 While there was some debris in the water, it was not as bad as we anticipated, so we were relieved!
-We enjoyed a peaceful journey to ourselves, as our neighbors in Mechanicville spun off to a marina in Fort Henry, NY, while we continued on to the free wall in Whitehall, NY.
+We enjoyed a peaceful journey, having the canal to ourselves, as our neighbors in Mechanicville spun off to a marina in Fort Henry, NY, while we continued on to the free wall in Whitehall, NY.
 Many of the bridges in the Champlain Canal are low, and while we were told that the lowest clearance was 17′, we were not convinced!

 Scary Champlain Canal Bridges